 Maximizing square footage, or even letting go of unusable space, has the potential to save companies millions in office design and efficient use of space alone.

-Buildings of the Future
+Buildings for the Future of Business

 The environment adjusts to their temperature and lighting preferences, and even the coffee machines know their taste preferences.
-Everything the employees of Deloitte could possibly need is available on their smartphones with just the swipe of a fingertip.
-In conducting business this way, Deloitte saves millions, not only in housing 2,500 workers with just 1,000 workstations, but in air quality, and energy usage through the water aquifer beneath the building.
+Everything the employees of Deloitte could need is available on their smartphones with just the swipe of a fingertip.
+In conducting business this way, Deloitte saves millions.
+Not only in housing 2,500 workers with just 1,000 workstations, but in air quality, and energy usage through the water aquifer beneath the building.
 Even the gym uses the kinetic energy produced by those working out to help power the building.

 How Does IoT Affect Employee Satisfaction?